RaphGL/NeoSent/README.md

 $ nsent file.ns
 ```

 Some attributes can be changed to fit the user's preference.
-Check `nsent -h` to learn what can be changed.

 The syntax is very minimal, to learn it just see this example: